Laura Lopez

 Columbus, OH 43210

-I am an associate professor in the astronomy department at Ohio State.
+I am a full professor in the astronomy department at Ohio State.

-My research focuses on the birth and death of massive stars and how these processes affect the surrounding interstellar medium (ISM).
-I study star-forming regions and supernova explosions in the Milky Way and nearby galaxies using data across the electromagnetic spectrum (radio, mm, IR, optical, X-ray, and gamma rays).
+My research focuses on the birth and death of massive stars and how these processes affect the surrounding interstellar medium (ISM) and galaxies.
+I study star-forming regions, supernovae, compact objects, and galactic winds using data across the electromagnetic spectrum (radio, mm, IR, optical, X-ray, and gamma rays).

 Please have a look around this site to learn more!